 Anke Huiskes (52:22.318)

 Yep, still there.
-Thank you for sharing all the valuable lessons over a time period of 12 years.
+Thank you for sharing all the valuable lessons over a period of 12 years.
 I’m still not done with entrepreneurship.
 You’re like diving right back in.
 So thank you for your time, for showing up today on the podcast and sharing your lessons.
 If founders listen to the podcast, want to get connected, are you open for LinkedIn?

 Dewi (52:32.422)